North America

 - Country common name: France

-- Country official name: Republique francaise
+- Country official name: French Republic (Republique francaise)

 - Continent: Europe